mikevansighem/thea/docs/contributing.md

 # ❤ Contributing

 Found a bug?
 Have a good idea for improving Thea?
-Head over to Thea's Github page and create and submit a new issues/feature request.
+Head over to Thea's Github page and create and submit a new issue/enhancement request.
 Want to contribute your code?
-Go to the [contributing code](https://mikevansighem .github.io/thea/contributing/#contributing-code) section and submit a pull-request.
+Go to the [contributing code]() section and submit a pull-request.

 ## Feature request or bug report

-Found a bug or have a feature request go to our [issue-tracker](https://github.com/mikevansighem/thea/issues) and report it using the appropriate template.
+Found a bug or have a enhancement request go to our [issue-tracker](https://github.com/mikevansighem/thea/issues) and report it using the appropriate template.